 Houston’s latest 2029 offer reflects more than athletic upside — it highlights Willie Fritz’s growing emphasis on versatility, energy, academic focus, and building the Cougars’ future through early evaluations across Texas.

-Exclusive · Premium Subscribers
+Exclusive · Premium Members

 Read the rest.